NPIOcean/kobbe/docs/source/index.rst

 ``kobbe``
 ---------

-*Post-processing of ice and ocean data from Nortek Signature ADCPs*
+*Post-processing of ice and ocean data from Nortek Signature ADCPs in Python*

 Preliminary documentation page.